TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 (b) Complaints.
 California residents with complaints may also contact the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs in writing at: State of California, Department of Consumer Affairs, 1625 North Market Boulevard, Sacramento, CA 95834 or by telephone at: (916) 445-1254.

 (c) Charges.
-Charges to Customer imposed by Charter for use of the Service are as follows: Current rates for using the Service are in Charter’s Pricing Schedule, which is provided to Customer with the installation kit, may be included in Charter’s Services Guide and may be posted at Charter’s website (www.Charter.com).
+Charges to Customer imposed by Charter for use of the Service are as follows: Current rates for using the Service are in Charter's Pricing Schedule, which is provided to Customer with the installation kit, may be included in Charter's Services Guide and may be posted at Charter's website (www.Charter.com).
 Charter reserves the right to change fees, surcharges, and monthly fees or to institute new fees at any time, all pursuant to Section 4 of this Agreement.

 For information regarding notification of the sharing of certain personal information with third parties, under California Civil Code Sections 1798.82 – 1798.84 click here: Your Privacy Rights.